JoelOswin/AI-image-generation/README.md

 # AI Image Generation
 ### With Gemini

-Hey everyone:smile:, as you can see by the title.
+Hey everyone :smile: , as you can see by the title.
 This is a script which generates images with the help of gemini, google's AI. <br>
 To run this script, all you need is to create a API Key from <br>
 > https://aistudio.google.com/apikey<br>